 The fact that you’re using composite beams in an exposed application makes no technical difference, though there are steps to follow if you want built-up beams to look good when you’re done.
 If you bolt three or four 2x10s together, the result will look pretty much like three or four 2x10s.
 Ugly.
 That’s not terrific, but it doesn’t have to be this way for you.
 Three simple steps make all the difference.

 While you could use nails or screws to hold the layers of a built-up beam tight, 1/2” diameter carriage bolts, flat washers and nuts are much better on three counts.
-First, they let you pull the layers of wood together and hold them with a lot of force.
+First, bolts let you pull the layers of wood together and hold them with a lot of force.
 The domed heads of carriage bolts also look pretty good.
-And if your composite beam will spend its life in a heated, indoor space, bolts also allow the option of adding more tension when the layers of wood inevitably shrink.
+And if your composite beam will spend its life in a heated, indoor space, bolts also allow the option of tightening the nuts when layers of wood inevitably shrink.

 Preparing interlocking joints is the most difficult part of timber framing work, and it’s why metal connection hardware was invented.
 Besides the typical bolted plate-type connectors, metal hardware exists for holding posts and beams together invisibly, too.
 Timberlinx (877.900.3111) is a Canadian firm that offers a unique range of hidden timber fasteners that require nothing more than accurately drilled 1 1/8” holes.
 A special jig makes it easy to bore these holes square.
 The system works in traditional solid wood beams as well as modern glulam or microlam timbers.